roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 ```

 If this seems complicated and doesn't make a lot of sense, don't worry.
 Instead of
-trying to manage all of these plugins ourselves we can lean on one of the available
+trying to manage all of these plugins and applications ourselves we can lean on one of
-community maintained systems that has all of these preconfigured and wired up out of the
+the available community maintained systems that has all of these preconfigured and wired
-box..
+up out of the box..

 ## [LunarVim - An IDE Layer with Sane Defaults](#lunarvim---an-ide-layer-with-sane-defaults)